zerovirus123/lizardglobal_assessment/README.md

 2.)
 Install the dependencies with `npm install`.
 3.)
 To run the project in development mode, type `npm start`.
 4.)
 To run the project in production mode, type `npm run build`.
 Then type `serve -s build` to serve the production version.
+5.)
+To run the unit tests, type `npm test` to run all the tests.
+To run individual tests, type `npm test src/tests/[test_file.js]`.
+Sadly the unit tests are not complete.
+I would like to write more unit tests.

 ## Milestones